Below is a short contesting probate guide. But first, we offer a brief summary of why it matters so much.

 Contesting a will can be a daunting and emotionally difficult time for all parties concerned.
 If you are displeased with the results of a will, you will want to contest probate.
 However, before you contest a will, there is a certain amount of information that you should know to ensure that you have the best chance of success.

-- Lack of testamentary capacity
+- Lack of testamentary capacity.

-- Undue influence
+- Undue influence.

-- Forged or fraudulent wills
+- Forgery or fraudulent wills.

-- The will is invalid
+- The will is invalid.

-You should include information such as your relation to the testator and the grounds you are contesting under.
+You should include information such as your relationship to the testator and the grounds you are contesting under.
 You should also seek legal advice from a lawyer, who can suggest what evidence you may need, advise you on whether you have a strong claim against the current will, and discuss with you the best course of action to establish your claim.

 What happens next?

 Then, mediation and negotiation may be employed in an attempt to prevent the case from going to court.
 During this, both parties will meet under the supervision of an advisory and unbiased third party who can encourage both parties to discuss their options.